muratk5n/thirdwave/en/README.md

 India.
 Some look for RU-CH rivalry, but when RU could withhold one of the most destructive weapons ever invented by mankind, they didn't even blink and chose to share - just gave it away to those two countries.
-RU,CH,IN, likely feel more threathened from outside than inside, instinctively untrusting towards outer countries..
+They wanted strong neighors IMO towards outside, rather than weak neighbors they could lord over.
+RU,CH,IN, likely feel more threathened from outside than inside..
 That nuke share needs to figure into every analysis on the region.

 [[-]](2017/07/the-next-decade-friedman.md#nuketech)